genagain/version-control-tutorial/README.md

 This is a repository to teach the basics of version control. **A repository is a central location where all the code is stored for a given project.**

 ## Installation
 Before you can do anything, we need to install git, which is a command line utility for version control.
-It integrates seamlessly with Github, which is a service for collaboarting on software.
+It integrates seamlessly with Github, which is a service for collaborating on software.

 [Here](https://desktop.github.com/) is a link to installing GitHub Desktop for Mac.
 In addition to, interacting with git through the command line, you can use a GUI as well.